-Locally advanced or metastatic nonsquamous non-small cell lung cancer (NSCLC): in combination with cisplatin as initial treatment, or as maintenance in patients whose disease has not progressed after 4 cycles of platinum-based 1st-line chemotherapy; or as a single agent after prior chemotherapy.
-Malignant pleural mesothelioma (MPM): in combination with cisplatin in patients whose disease is either unresectable or who are otherwise not candidates for curative surgery.
+Locally advanced or metastatic nonsquamous non-small cell lung cancer (NSCLC): in combination with cisplatin as initial treatment, or as maintenance in patients whose disease has not progressed after 4 cycles of platinum-based 1st-line chemotherapy, as a single agent.
+Treatment of patients with recurrent, metastatic nonsquamous, NSCLC after prior chemotherapy, as a single agent.
+Malignant pleural mesothelioma (MPM): in combination with cisplatin, for the initial treatment of patients whose disease is either unresectable or who are otherwise not candidates for curative surgery.

 See full labeling.
 500mg/m2 by IV infusion over 10 mins on Day 1 of each 21-day cycle.
 Combination therapy: Give cisplatin beginning 30 mins after pemetrexed infusion.
-Supplement with oral folic acid and intramuscular vitamin B12 prior to initiating pemetrexed and continue during treatment.
-Pretreat with corticosteroid the day before, the day of, and day after pemetrexed.
+Supplement with oral folic acid and intramuscular vitamin B12 one week prior to 1st pemetrexed dose, continue during treatment, and for 21 days after the last dose.
+Pretreat with dexamethasone for 3 consecutive days, beginning the day before each pemetrexed dose.
+Dose modifications: see full labeling.

-Testing considerations: TS (thymidylate synthase) expression for response and toxicity
+Testing considerations: TS (thymidylate synthase) expression for response and toxicity.

 Psychiatry Advisor Articles